HeeminTV/furEPSM/README.md

 ### Including in your game

-Obviously you would want to find a bank for the driver itself first.
-(Fixed bank works too anyway)
+The driver is written to use with [ASM6f NES/Famicom 6502 assembler](https://github.com/freem/asm6f).

+The three major files you should include are-

+- The music driver
+- Generated module header file from the bytecode converter, which includes shared data such as instrument data, subsong pointers
+- Generated subsong sequence file(s) for each songs, from the bytecode converter

-Include the driver `.asm` source using `.include` directive.
-Don't forget to `.include` the music header file **in the same bank** as well.
+Include the music driver `.asm` source using `.include` directive.
+The header file should also be included in the *same* bank as the music driver, but it doesn't matter as long as the header is *always* loaded in memory map when the music driver stuff is happening.

 ```x86asm
 .base $8000